utsecnet/PAW/02 - PAW local users and groups/README.md

 ## Group Policy

-Create a new GPO on the DOMAIN.COM\Company\Computers OU called **Security - Local Groups - PAW** with the following setings:
+Create a new GPO on the DOMAIN.COM\Company\Computers OU called **Security - Local Groups - PAW** with the following settings:

 *Computer Configuration > Preferences > Control Panel Settings > Local Users and Groups*